 You may have seen athletes ‘doing drills’ in the park or at a track and wondered about incorporating them in to your workout.
-However, you may not know much about them or where to start.
-Let us point you in the right direction…
+However, if you're thinking, "should I be doing drills?", and probably, "I don't know anything about drills", let us point you in the right direction…

 Drills are a great way to improve form and stride efficiency, which as a result means you’ll use your energy reserves more effectively and you’ll run quicker – so hats off for deciding to add them to your programme.

 As a triathlete, with probable time constraints, I’d restrict the session to once a week, but feel free to go increase that to three sessions of around 10-15min.